AriFordsham/GHCWiki/type-functions-solving.md

 # Entailment of Type Equalities

-Our aims is to derive the entailment judgement
+Our aim is to derive the entailment judgement

 ```wiki
   g1, .., gn  |-  w1, .., wm